elijah-olejnik/note_manager/README.md

 #### add_titles_loop.py
     This script asks user to add titles and saves them to the list if inputted string is unique and not empty.
 The stop word is "quit" so if the program get this word as the user input it prints all titles back to console and quit.
+#### update_status.py
+    This script shows the "current" note state and asks user to enter the new state.
+If input and the "current" state is the same - program tells user that the state remains the same and exits.
+If user_input is not acceptable - program repeats the user_input routine.
+    If input is successful the progam tells user that the state have changed.